isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

-It is recommended that the Kea DHCPv6 server be started and stopped using ``keactrl`` (described in :ref:`keactrl`); however, it is also possible to run the server directly.
-It accepts the following command-line switches:
+It is recommended that the Kea DHCPv6 server be started and stopped using ``keactrl`` (described in :ref:`keactrl`); however, it is also possible to run the server directly via the ``kea-dhcp6`` command, which accepts the following command-line switches:

 -  ``-c file`` - specifies the configuration file.
 This is the only mandatory switch.